Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Transfer utilities to your name

-• Notify management company
+• Notify the management company

-• Obtain property insurance
+• Insure the property

 • Make notarized copies of all documents

-• Register with tax office (for rental)
+• Register with tax authorities (if renting out)

 • Open personal utility accounts

-• Conduct new technical inventory
+• Conduct technical inventory

-Document Management What to keep:
+Document Management

-• Notarized copies – for daily use
+Keep notarized copies for daily use

 Total Transaction Costs

-Mandatory expenses
+Mandatory Expenses

-Notary fees $200–500
+• Notary services: $200–500

-State duty $19–57
+• State duty: $19–57

-Document translation $50–100
+• Document translation: $50–100

-Total mandatory $300–1,000+
+Total mandatory: $300–1,000+

 • Legal support: $300–800

-• Valuation: $100–200
+• Property valuation: $100–200

-• Technical expertise: $150–300
+• Technical inspection: $150–300

-• Transaction insurance: $200–500
+• Title insurance: $200–500

-Practical Tips for Buyers
+Practical Tips

-1. Never rush – thoroughly check every document
+• Never rush — check everything carefully

-3. Study the market – compare prices and conditions
+• Research the market — compare prices and conditions

-• Price significantly below market
+• Price is significantly below market

 • Documents look suspicious

-• Seller avoids notarization
+• Seller avoids notary

 • Third-party claims appear